New Graduate Student Checklist

 Students should also review the following:

-NOTE: OISE is a large graduate faculty.
-Unlike most ‘graduate units’ (which is SGS lingo for an academic department), OISE has its own Registrar’s Office and Student Experience (ROSE).
-While most graduate students at U of T will go to SGS for their student services, OISE students should first consult OISE services, such as the ROSE.
-With this in mind, when navigating the U of T graduate landscape, we recommend starting with OISE material first and then proceeding to SGS as a secondary step.
+OISE is a large graduate faculty.
+Unlike most ‘graduate units’ across the university (which is SGS lingo for an academic department), OISE has its own Registrar’s Office and Student Experience (ROSE).
+While most graduate students at U of T will go to SGS for services, OISE students are able to receive these services in-house at OISE.
+With this in mind, when navigating the U of T graduate landscape, we recommend starting with LHAE and OISE material first and then proceeding to SGS as a secondary step.
+If you very find yourself confused or struggle navigating university services, please don't hesitate to reach out to the LHAE Graduate Liaison Office (Doctoral Students: lhae.doctoral@utoronto.ca; Masters Students: lhae.masters@utoronto.ca).
+We are happy to provide guidance, direction, and support

 Image of a certificate

-Details on how to satisfy or clear admissions conditions can be found on the Office of The Registrar and Student Services website.
+Details on how to satisfy or clear admissions conditions can be found on the Newly Admitted Students webpage.

 image of calendar